-- ▶ NOTE: Personal Protective Equipment (PPE), including positive pressure self-contained breathing apparatus may be required to assure the safety of the rescuer. - Remove from exposure area to a restricted area with fresh air as quickly as possible. - Remove, as soon as possible, patient's clothing, jewelry and shoes. - Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures - If breathing has stopped, perform artificial respiration by administering oxygen; mouth-to-mouth resuscitation should be avoided to prevent exposure to the person rendering first aid. - Any evidence of serious contamination indicates that treatment must be initiated.
-(Inhalation of radioactive particles may indicate that other parts of the body were also contaminated, such as the digestive tract, skin and eyes.) - If time permits, wipe the face with wet filter paper, force coughing and blowing of the nose.
-Thorough decontamination should be started prior to the victim being removed to the medical area - ▶ Package the patient using transportation bags, plastic or blankets; this ensures that contamination is limited during transportation. - Provide adequate ambulance ventilation (intake and exhaust fans of appropriate design and capacity). - Notify Emergency Department that a potentially contaminated patient is enroute; supply all available information regarding the nature and identity of the - Any personnel involved in rendering first aid must be monitored for radioactivity and thoroughly decontaminated if necessary.
+- NOTE: Personal Protective Equipment (PPE), including positive pressure self-contained breathing apparatus may be required to assure the safety of the - Remove from exposure area to a restricted area with fresh air as quickly as possible. - Remove, as soon as possible, patient's clothing, jewelry and shoes.
+Inhalation - Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures - Fig. 11 If breathing has stopped, perform artificial respiration by administering oxygen; mouth-to-mouth resuscitation should be avoided to prevent exposure to the person rendering first aid. - Any evidence of serious contamination indicates that treatment must be initiated.
+(Inhalation of radioactive particles may indicate that other parts of the body were also contaminated, such as the digestive tract, skin and eyes.) - ▶ If time permits, wipe the face with wet filter paper, force coughing and blowing of the nose.
+Thorough decontamination should be started prior to the victim - Package the patient using transportation bags, plastic or blankets; this ensures that contamination is limited during transportation.